Jadzia Dax: Death

 Jadzia is murdered in "Tears of the Prophets", the finale of the sixth season.
 Worf and she had decided to attempt to conceive, despite the doubts of Dr. Bashir that such a pregnancy was possible.
-After Major Kira tells Jadzia she has been praying for a conception, Jadzia receives encouraging test results from Julian, saying that the enzyme modification would allow her to become pregnant with Worf’s child.
-While the federation leads an attack on Cardassia with the Defiant, Jadzia remains on the station for some unclear reason.
-As the attack proceeds, the Cardassian Dukat takes advantage of the moment to plant the Pah-wraith in the Orbs, the orb-like Bajoran artifacts known as the "Tears of the Prophets", thereby destroying them.
-It just so happens that Jadzia goes to the station's temple to thank the Prophets for the good news of the potential pregnancy.
-The Cardassian arrives, possessed by the Pah-wraith just when Jadzia is there and unleashes his power onto her.
-Jadzia has no chance to resist and is mortally wounded.
+After Major Kira tells Jadzia she has been praying for a conception, Jadzia receives encouraging test results from Julian, saying that the enzyme modification would allow her to become pregnant with Worf's child.
+While the Federation leads an attack on Cardassia with the Defiant, Jadzia remains on the station for some unclear reason.
+Jadzia goes to the station's Bajoran temple to thank the Prophets for the good news of her potential pregnancy.
+The Cardassian Dukat transports to the temple, possessed by a Pah-wraith, when Jadzia is there and unleashes his power, mortally wounding Jadzia.
+Dukat opens an Orb, one of the artifacts given by the Prophets to the Bajoran people; the Pah-wraith enters it, the wormhole closes, blocking access to the Prophets.
 Jadzia dies shortly after in the infirmary.
-Sisko, devastated by her death along with the severed link to the prophets, leaves the station in despair and in search of answers.
+Sisko, devastated by her death along with the severed link to the Prophets, leaves the station in despair and in search of answers.

 Though the host Jadzia is dead, the symbiont Dax survives and is removed and sent to Trill to be implanted into a new host.
 During the journey, Dax is quickly implanted into a Trill named Ezri Tigan.
 The resulting joined Trill, Ezri Dax, becomes a main character during the seventh and last season of the series.
-Worf grieves a long time for her, believing that because she did not die in battle, they will not meet again in Sto-vo-kor.
+Worf grieves a long time for Jadzia, believing that because she did not die in battle, they will not meet again in Sto-vo-kor.
 He leads a dangerous mission against The Dominion in her name, to win her entry to the Klingon afterlife.

 Reception

 In 2016, Screen Rant rated Jadzia Dax as the 19th-best character in Star Trek overall.
 In 2018, TheWrap placed Jadzia Dax as 26th of 39 in a ranking of main cast characters of the Star Trek franchise prior to Star Trek: Discovery.

 In 2017, CBR ranked Jadzia Dax the 13th-fiercest female character of the Star Trek universe.

 In 2018, CBR ranked Jadzia the 18th-best Starfleet character of Star Trek.

 In 2019, Jadzia was ranked the 12th-sexiest Star Trek character by Syfy.
+Writing for Syfy in 2020, Laura Dale called Jadzia “an early sci-fi trans allegory handled with respect”.

+Analysis

+Jadzia Dax, and all Trills in general, have been argued to be conceptualized in a similar way to trans gender individuals.